-In Part Two - "The Broad Assessment Balance Sheet" - I'll describe the new system (BABS) and how it works to resolve the issues outlined in Part One.
+Part Two - "The Broad Assessment Balance Sheet" - describes the new system (BABS) and how she works to resolve the issues outlined in Part One.
 BABS looks at the process of building a competitive fantasy baseball roster through an unorthodox lens.
-For over three decades, we've taken a bottom-up approach to roster construction, focusing on projecting player performance and then building from there.
-BABS takes a top-down approach, focusing on the structure of the roster itself, and then filling in the pieces.
-After all, winning is not about nailing projections; it's about weighing skill versus risk, and uncovering profit.
+We've taken a bottom-up approach to roster construction for over three decades, focusing on projecting player performance and then building from there.
+BABS takes a top-down approach, focusing on the structure of the roster itself and then filling in the pieces.
+After all, winning is not about nailing projections; it's about weighing skill versus risk and uncovering profit.

-It doesn't matter if you think Mike Trout will hit 48 HRs, or 38, or 28.
+It doesn't matter if you think Aaron Judge will hit 55 HRs, or 42, or 28.
 You might be right; you'll probably be wrong.
-It matters how his overall profile fits into a well-constructed roster.
+It matters how his overall profile fits into a wellconstructed roster.
 On Draft Day, successfully reaching statistical targets provides false comfort; how many post-draft standings projections ever come true?
-But creating a solid foundation and structure, and then building it out by balancing assets and liabilities provides a higher-level perspective that allows for better roster management.
+However, creating a solid foundation and structure and then building it out by balancing assets and liabilities provides a higher-level perspective that allows for better roster management.